jeanpauphilet/msPCA/README.md

 ![Out-of-sample fraction of variance explained on synthetic data](man/figures/synthetic_variance_explained.png)

-To regenerate these files, run `notebooks/notebook_synthetic.R` from the repository root.
+To regenerate these files, run `notebooks/notebook_synthetic.R` from the repository root, or run `replication/run_all.R`, which sources it as its final step.
+Either way the figures are written to both `notebooks/` and `man/figures/`; the copies displayed above and on the website are the latter.
 For a broader comparison — seven competing packages on four real datasets — see the
 [benchmarking article](https://jeanpauphilet.github.io/msPCA/articles/benchmarking.html);
 its replication scripts are in [`replication/`](replication).